 The result is a publication of remarkable insights and opportunities for the reader to extend or expand their understanding of the inherent metaphysical dynamics contained within the cards.

-Consequently I expected great things from this follow-up and not only was I not disappointed but have to say that in many ways this book is even better than its predecessor.
+Some while ago, I reviewed Sasha Graham’s companion publication to this one titled 365 Tarot Spreads.
+I gave it a deservedly glowing review and, consequently, I expected great things from this follow-up.
+Not only was I not disappointed but I have to say that in many ways, this book is even better than its predecessor.

 The presentation of Graham’s material here has been beautifully executed, making it a superb publication both in content and production.
 The result of this is that 365 Tarot Spells is simply an outstanding Tarot workbook – one that will utterly delight, astound and excite anyone practiced in Tarot divination as well as those who know a little about Wicca and solitary magical practice.

-Even in today’s saturated market of Tarot books this is publication that is refreshingly different and is one that genuinely looks at the Tarot with a very real sense of renewed purpose.
+Even in today’s saturated market of Tarot books this is publication that is refreshingly different and is one that genuinely looks at the Tarot with a very real sense of renewed purpose.5/5